 - From the list of results, right-click on Command Prompt and select Run as Administrator

-- Then type ‘sfc /scannow’ and press enter key to start the SFC scan
+- Then type ‘sfc /scannow’ and press the enter key to start the SFC scan

 Once the SFC scan completes, try performing System Restore again.
 Ideally, this should help you complete the restore successfully.
 If not, you can try reset your PC to fix issues as explained in the next step.